 The path starts off fairly gentle but soon becomes quite steep although should be fine for anyone in good health.

-As with most mountain trails there are plenty of false peaks along the way but if you find yourself in need of a break a couple of resting spots / shelters with fantastic views are available.
+As with most mountain trails, there are plenty of false peaks along the way but if you find yourself in need of a break a couple of resting spots/shelters with fantastic views are available.

-The plateau is a nice place for a snack or a picnic but it pained me to see some people had not been very conscientious in throwing away their litter.
+The peak is a nice place for a snack or a picnic but it pained me to see some people had not been very conscientious in throwing away their litter.
 Don’t be one of them.

 Lantau Peak (鳳凰山) is the second highest in Hong Kong and looking back down provides a great feeling of satisfaction!
-For someone who spends a lot of their time stuck in front of the computer getting some fresh air is welcome respite.
+For someone who spends a lot of their time stuck in front of the computer getting some fresh air is a welcome respite.

 On the way down you get a good view of the enormous Shek Pik Reservoir.
 Around this time we could hear what sounded like air raid sirens wailing in the distance; I speculated that it might have something to do with the reservoir but further research seems to point towards the maximum security prisons nearby.
 Not the worst place to get banged up I suppose!

-For those who want to take a longer route you can continue all the way along the mountain ridges south to one of the small fishing villages on the coast.
+For those who want to take a longer route, you can continue all the way along the mountain ridges south to one of the small fishing villages on the coast.
 My legs were beginning to feel like jelly at this point but perhaps next time.